Eastern Lightning: 2012 doomsday riots

-2014 Murder of Wu Shuoyan
+2014 murder of Wu Shuoyan

-Wu Shuoyan (1977–2014), a 37-year-old woman who worked as a salesperson in a nearby clothing store, was waiting after work to meet her husband and seven-year-old son in the mall McDonald's.
+Wu Shuoyan (1977–2014), a 37-year-old woman from Zhaoyuan, Shandong, who worked as a salesperson in a mall clothing store, was waiting after work to meet her husband and seven-year-old son in a nearby McDonald's.
 While Wu was there, a group of six persons (including a 12-year-old), entered the restaurant.
 They announced that they were "missionaries."
 After presenting their religious message, they demanded that customers supply their cell phone numbers for future contacts.
 Wu was twice asked to provide her phone number.
 She refused.

 Wu was then beaten by two of the "missionaries", who used mops the group had brought with them.
 A chair was thrown at Wu, and her head and face were stomped.
 One attacker screamed "Go die!
 Evil spirit!" while another shouted at customers: "Whoever interferes will die!".
 The attack was captured on camera, with footage widely shared online.
 Wu died from her injuries at the scene.

 The attackers were arrested and identified by the government as members of Eastern Lightning.
-Representatives from Eastern Lightning publicly condemned the murder, claiming it had been committed by "psychopaths" who had nothing to do with them.
+Representatives from Eastern Lightning had publicly condemned the murder, claiming it had been committed by "psychopaths" who had nothing to do with them.
 In the wake of the murder, authorities in China engaged in widespread arrests of Eastern Lightning's members.
 The five adult attackers were found guilty at trial, with two of the murderers being executed for their role in 2015.

 Covering the trial and the confessions of the accused assassins, reporters for the Chinese daily The Beijing News wrote that the perpetrators were in fact not members of Eastern Lightning at the time of the murder: they recognized as the living incarnation of God, rather than Yang Xiangbin, their own two female leaders, regarded as one divine soul in two bodies, and claimed that Eastern Lightning was a cult while theirs was a legitimate religious group.
 Some Western scholars who wrote about Eastern Lightning also concluded that the perpetrators at the time of the murder were members of a group different from Eastern Lightning.
 In 2017, Chinese authorities announced that two of the assassins had been successfully "re-educated" in jail.
 Although they maintained that theirs was a group based on the belief that the two female leaders of their movement, not Yang Xiangbin, were the real Almighty God, they also blamed books and Web sites of Eastern Lightning for having "ideologically corrupted" them in their youth.